Travelers Championship: A hole-by-hole guide to TPC River Highlands

 Deep, flat-bottomed bunkers await errant tee shots on the par-4 9th at TPC River Highlands.

 Golf's increasingly powerful equipment has forced changes on this hole.
 The tee area was adjusted for 2024 to discourage players from blasting tee shots over the houses on the inside of this dogleg-right.
-The green was made slightly smaller as well, making for a more testing approach that will still be little more than a wedge for most players.
+The green was made slightly smaller as well, and rear chipping areas were replaced by a rough-covered slope.
+Once again: easier for the pros, harder for everyone else, and therefore a bad change.

 Hole No. 10 - Par 4, 462 yards